frizensami/plagiarism-basic/README.md

     -V, --version     Prints version information

 OPTIONS:
+    -i, --ignore <ignore-directory>          Sets the directory containing text files with content to be ignored from plagiarism checks.
     -m, --metric <metric>                    Sets the metric (function) used for similarity testing.
 Equal checks that both strings are equal, and lev uses the Levenshtein distance [possible
                                              values: equal, lev]